dotnet/performance/docs/benchmarking-workflow-corefx.md

 ## Local CoreCLR Build

-Sometimes you might be willing to run the benchmarks using not only local CoreFX but also local CoreCLR build.
+Sometimes you might need to run the benchmarks using not only local CoreFX but also local CoreCLR build.

-Thanks to the simplicity of CoreRun, all you need to do is to copy all the runtimes files into the folder with CoreRun.
+Thanks to the simplicity of CoreRun, all you need to do is copy all the runtimes files into the folder with CoreRun.

-But before you do it, you should copy/remeber the version of CoreCLR reported by BenchmarkDotNet:
+But before you do it, you should copy/remember the version of CoreCLR reported by BenchmarkDotNet:

 ```log
 BenchmarkDotNet=v0.11.3.1003-nightly, OS=Windows 10.0.17763.253 (1809/October2018Update/Redstone5)